Rangers vs. Rockies Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up at least one hit in three straight games.
-In his last five games he is batting .389 with a double, five home runs, a walk and 11 RBI.
+- Garcia enters this game looking to extend his four-game hit streak.
+In his last five games he is batting .294 with four home runs, a walk and seven RBI.

 Garcia Recent Games